Course Listing

 - Peterborough

-A comparative and historical introduction to the basic ideas in international development studies, including the areas of global poverty and inequality; colonialism and decolonization; modernization, social change, and globalization; population and conflict; environment and climate change; and international development assistance.
-Excludes IDST 1000Y.
+A comparative and historical introduction to the basic ideas in global development studies, including the areas of global poverty and inequality; colonialism and decolonization; modernization, social change, and globalization; population and conflict; environment and climate change; and international development assistance.
+Equivalent to IDST 1001H.

 -